 All dogs within the City of Armstrong must have a dog license once they are 6 months or older.
-This is to help us return your dog to you should he or she decide to go for a stroll without you!
+This is to help us return your dog to you should they decide to go for a stroll without you!

 Dog License Fees

 |Neutered or Spayed||$20.00||$90.00|

 Licenses are available at: